Head & Neck, Cervical Cancers

 • HPV is the most common sexually transmitted infection.

-• There’s an HPV vaccine available to individuals from the ages of nine to 26.
-Vaccines can be given after 26 but are less effective at preventing an HPV infection.
+• There’s an HPV vaccine available to individuals from the ages of nine to 45.

 • In addition to cervical and head and neck cancers, HPV can also cause genital warts and cancer of the vulva, vagina, penis and anus.